 Comments — The list containing an annotation and all of its text replies.
 This means the first comment displays the

 contentsof the parent annotation.
 This is mostly a user-facing term.

-Annotation replies is a separate component in your PSPDFKit license.
-Without this feature, your app will not be able to view, search, or add annotation replies.
-Please contact our sales team to add this feature to your license.
+Replies is a separate component in your PSPDFKit license.
+Without this component, your app won’t be able to view, search, or add annotation replies.
+Please contact our Sales team to add this component to your license.

 Replies were introduced in the PDF 1.6 specification and are fully compatible with Adobe Acrobat.
 Other PDF viewers might not be able to show all replies or may simply fail to display status information.

-Just like with other annotations, users can edit comments even if they did not create them.
+Just like with other annotations, users can edit comments even if they didn’t create them.